Chocolate Praline Roulade

 - Next, make pralines.
 In a dry skillet, toast pecans until fragrant.
 Remove from heat.

-- Combine sugar, water, and corn syrup in a non-stick pan.
-Over medium heat, stir mixture with a wooden spoon constantly until it comes to a boil.
-Reduce heat to medium and let cook undisturbed until it reaches 236°F (about 15 minutes).
-Remove from heat, add pecans, and let mixture cool undisturbed and uncovered.
-At 212°F stir mixture for a few seconds and pour onto a parchment-lined baking sheet and let cool.
+- In a deep saucepan, combine sugar, water, and corn syrup.
+Over medium heat, stir mixture with a wooden spoon until it comes to a boil.
+Reduce heat to medium and let cook undisturbed until it reaches 320-330°F. Remove from heat, add pecans, and let mixture cool undisturbed and uncovered.
+At 212°F, stir mixture for a few seconds, pour onto a parchment-lined baking sheet and let cool.
 Once cool, chop into small pieces.